Three of the world’s five oldest companies are hotels.

-To attract a corporate client, such as the construction company, the hotel chain can select an outsourced supplier to implement a direct billing solution.
+To attract corporate clients, such as the construction company, a hotel chain selects an outsourced supplier to implement a direct billing solution.

-This reduces the risk for the hotel chain, and from that point onwards, the invoices issued are paid by the supplier rather than those staying on the property.
+This reduces the risk for the hotel chain, and from that point onwards, the invoices issued are paid by the supplier rather than guests.

 Competitive advantage through payment choice

 By implementing a direct billing solution, the hotel chain creates benefits for itself, the construction company, and its workers.

 Direct billing creates a competitive advantage for hotel chains.
 And offering payment on terms makes it easier for your hotel, or hotel chain, to do business.

 The digital checkout removes the friction for both the corporate traveler and the A/R department by integrating the digital billing and payments process.